enestorovic/fpl-manager/DEPLOYMENT_READY_CHECKLIST.md

 5. Click "Deploy"

 ### Step 3: Database Migration
-Once deployed, run this SQL in your Supabase SQL Editor:
+Once deployed, run this 	I SQL in your Supabase SQL Editor:

 ```sql
 -- Copy and paste the entire contents of: